mihail-pop/airsense/README.md

 AirSense is an intelligent web application designed to help you proactively manage your allergies.
 By combining real-time weather forecasts, local pollen data, and AI-powered analysis of your symptoms, AirSense provides personalized recommendations and smart alerts to help you navigate your day with confidence.

-## ✨ Core Features
+## Core Features

-* **📍 Local Forecasts:** Automatically get weather and pollen data for your current location, or search for any city worldwide.
+* **Local Forecasts:** Automatically get weather and pollen data for your current location, or search for any city worldwide.
-* **🤖 AI-Powered Insights:** Describe how you're feeling in your own words.
+* **AI-Powered Insights:** Describe how you're feeling in your own words.
 Our sentiment analysis model understands your input to tailor its advice.
-* **📊 Dynamic Risk Analysis:** Select your specific allergens and instantly see a calculated risk level (Low, Medium, High) for today and tomorrow.
+* **Dynamic Risk Analysis:** Select your specific allergens and instantly see a calculated risk level (Low, Medium, High) for today and tomorrow.
-* **🌿 Personalized Recommendations:** Receive actionable advice based on the unique combination of your symptoms, local pollen counts, and weather conditions.
+* **Personalized Recommendations:** Receive actionable advice based on the unique combination of your symptoms, local pollen counts, and weather conditions.
-* **🔔 Smart Alert System:** Get categorized alerts (e.g., Critical, High Risk, Proactive) with clear, immediate tips to help you take action.
+* **Smart Alert System:** Get categorized alerts (e.g., Critical, High Risk, Proactive) with clear, immediate tips to help you take action.
-* **📈 Interactive Data Visualization:** View beautiful charts of weather and pollen forecasts, powered by Chart.js.
+* **Interactive Data Visualization:** View beautiful charts of weather and pollen forecasts, powered by Chart.js.
-* **🗓️ Interaction History:** Keep track of your symptoms and our recommendations over time in a clear, card-based history log.
+* **Interaction History:** Keep track of your symptoms and our recommendations over time in a clear, card-based history log.
-* **✉️ Automated Notifications:** Opt-in to receive proactive pollen alerts via Email, Webhook, or Telegram before your day even starts.
+* **Automated Notifications:** Opt-in to receive proactive pollen alerts via Email, Webhook, or Telegram before your day even starts.
-* **🔒 Secure & Private:** Full user authentication, profile management, and GDPR compliance to ensure your data is safe and you are in control.
+* **Secure & Private:** Full user authentication, profile management, and GDPR compliance to ensure your data is safe and you are in control.

-## 🚀 Getting Started
+##  Getting Started

 Follow these instructions to get a local copy of AirSense up and running for development and testing purposes.